 Matt Tee, IPSO Chief Executive, said: “The Editors’ Code is the standard that we hold newspapers to account for.
 Publishers will want to be sure that their journalists have a good awareness of the Code and can apply it when they are researching and writing articles.
 PA’s online course can be a really helpful resource to help achieve that.”

-Tony Johnston, Head of Press Association Training, said: “We set out to produce a learning product that would enable all journalists to understand their obligations under the code.
+Tony Johnston, Head of PA Training, said: “We set out to produce a learning product that would enable all journalists to understand their obligations under the code.
 The reporting functionality within the software allows businesses to very easily record which of their staff has completed the course, together with an assessment of their knowledge and understanding.
 Media organisations are obliged to report annually to IPSO on what steps they have taken to ensure compliance by their staff.
 This e-learning course will demonstrate clearly and simply that their journalists fully understand what they must do to comply with the code.”